zcsherm/Proof-of-Concept-1-Biochemistry/README.md

 The final part of this phase focuses on breeding populations.
 We plan to take 20 copies of a single genome and produce many offspring with random pairs of parents.
 Then 20 offspring are chosen to reproduce, and this is repeated for many generations.
 This should help us understand cross-over mutations that occur during reproduction, as well as the overall genetic drift the system allows and affords.

+#### Proposed mutation systems
+* Random bit flipping, equal weight across all bits in genome
+* Mutations occuring only on structures (new organs and genes must be duplicated from existing ones)
+* Bit flipping, but weighted more heavily on parameters (to preven drastic changes to phenotype)
+* Incrementing or decrementing each reading frame, maybe chance for bit flipping
+  * This sounds promising.
+Allows for structure and phenotype to be relatively conserved.
+Supports contiguous byte codes (having similar codes clustered around each other, so incrementing or decrementing has minor change).
+* Mutation with preservation of genome.
+A bit flip that adds a structure or causes future reading frame to adjust, adds or removes bits to maintain future structure.
+* System analogous to reality
+  * Point mutations (silent -> need redundancy, missense -> changing parameters, nonsense-> Breaks reading frame)
+  * Insertions (Retrotransposition -> Copy whole Gene or Organ structure and paste elsewhere in genome (preferably non-coding section), frameshift -> small insertions (how to not messup whole genome?
+Add sync markers on genome to resync reading frame?
+Chromosomes?), insertions equivalent in size to framesize (5))
+  * Deletions (Entire genes or organs, single bits, groups of reading frame bits to preserve order)
+  * Inversion (cut and reverse sections of genome)
+* Meioisis and crossovers occur at varying rates accros genomes (higher in non-coding sections, odds increase with distance since last crossover) and must occur where reading frame reads the same value (prevents mutations)

 ## Stage 3

 The final stage of testing aims to see if random genomes can actually produce a creature that is capable of surviving in a simulation.